-I am finally starting to produce food in my garden with absolutely no labour required – thanks to the beauty of perennials.
+Finally I am starting to produce food in my garden with absolutely no labour required – thanks to the beauty of perennials.

 But this year, for some reason, they are mostly being left alone and the strawberries are much bigger!
-The latter is likely due to the soil being improved over time, and perhaps more mature plants produce bigger fruit?
-But the former is something of a mystery; although sadly it could be that having cats deters birds from coming to the ground outside my back door.
+The latter is likely due to the soil being improved over time; and perhaps more mature plants produce bigger fruit?
+But the former is something of a mystery, although sadly it could be that having cats deters birds from coming to the ground outside my back door.

 I have been picking a colander full of strawberries every two or three days and the same of mulberries, from a tree I put in last autumn, less than a year ago.

-This is the first year I have harvested asparagus and now that I have started picking them they are coming up a few at a time, so a side dish more than a munching snack.
+This is the first year I have harvested asparagus and now that I have started picking them they are coming up a few at a time, now an actual side dish more than just a munching snack.

 And it is true – asparagus makes your pee smell rank!
 But I can live with that for the joy of eating them.